stsewd/gx-extended.vim/README.md

 ### g:gxext#custom

 List of custom providers (`language#providername`).
-The order is respected when executing this providers.
+The order is respected when executing these providers.
 Use it only if you want to add custom providers without changing the default ones.
 These have priority over the ones listed in `g:gxext#load`.